eventql/eventql/doc/getting-started/first-steps.md

 ### Step 2: Create a new table

-Similar to most SQL databases, the core units of data storage in EventQL are tables and rows (row are also referred to as records or events).
+Similar to most SQL databases, the core units of data storage in EventQL are tables and rows (rows are also referred to as records or events).
 For our example, we'll create a simple table that stores a http server access log.

 Our table will be called `access_log` and will contain three columns: `time`, `session_id` and `url`.
 We will use the combination of time and session_id as our primary key.

-To choose a good primary key and get the best performnace, it is important to understand how data is partitioned and distributed across machines.
+To choose a good primary key and get the best performance, it is important to understand how data is partitioned and distributed across machines.
 Read more about primary keys on the ["Partitioning" page](../../collecting-and-storing/tables/partitioning).

 Copy the command below into the SQL shell that we started in the previous step to create the table:

-    CREATE TABLE test (
+    CREATE TABLE access_log (
       time        DATETIME,
       session_id  STRING,
       url         STRING,